 The second generation residential energy storage unit (RESU) from LG Chem expands on the first successful RESU 6.4kWh battery and now includes five options; Starting from the compact RESU3.3 (3.3kWh) up to a maximum combined 19.6kWh battery system using 2 of the new RESU10 units combined.
 On the commercial side there will be multiple options released over the next 6-12 months from the medium sized 45-166kWh systems up to a massive 50 ton container packed with 4,800kWh of storage capacity.
 Yes that's 4.8MWh.

 New RESU Battery Range

-Since the release of the first Powerwall there has been an emerging trend to high voltage (HV) 400V battery systems which have several benifits including slightly higher efficiency and the ability to be DC coupled with the solar array which operates at a similar voltage.
+Since the release of the first Tesla Powerwall there has been an emerging trend to high voltage (HV) 400V battery systems which have several benefits including slightly higher efficiency and the ability to be DC coupled with the solar array which operates at a similar voltage.
 However all dedicated off-grid inverters operate at the more common 48V so the HV batteries will not work off-grid in many installations.